 6. Collapsing trachea: Medications and Clean Air

 It’s difficult to truly prevent a collapsed trachea, as this issue is hereditary.
 However, you can reduce the likelihood of your Pomsky developing this problem by keeping their weight down and having a smoke-free home.
+You might also want to add an air purifier for pets to be extra safe.
 If it does happen, medical intervention works for up to 70% of dogs.

 7. Seizures: Medication and Reducing Triggers